 How to optimize a blog post for SEO

-In this section, I am going to talk about how to optimize a blog post for SEO.
-We’re going to cover the following:
+In this section, I am going to talk about how to optimize your blog posts for SEO.

 - Building backlinks

 First let’s talk about where in your blog post to optimize for SEO.

 As mentioned above, the first tenet of search engine optimization is technical SEO.
 This means not only your article’s title (and its subsequent H1 formatting), but also the URL and the meta information on the page.

 You’ll hear a lot of talk about “SEO metas” around the internet.
 While I hate that term specifically and also know that meta tags are simply the start of SEO, they are important for you to understand.